fwouts/react-screenshot-test/README.md

 platforms.
 This is, for better or worse, expected behaviour.

-In order to work around this issue, `react-screenshot-test` will default to running Puppeteer inside Docker to take screenshots of your components.
+In order to work around this issue, `react-screenshot-test` will default to running Puppeteer (i.e. Chrome) inside Docker to take screenshots of your components.
 This ensures that generated screenshots are consistent regardless of which platform you run your tests on.

 You can override this behaviour by setting the `SCREENSHOT_MODE` environment variable to `local`, which will always use a local browser instead of Docker.